- How much does it cost to attend Laurel U?

 14. What extracurricular activities are available at the school?

-We have opportunities for sports and extracurricular activities but we don’t have an organized sports program.
-Some activities our students participate in include: ping pong, biking, horseshoes, hiking, running, golf, volleyball, basketball, kayaking, exercising at the gym.
+In addition to local sports opportunities and extracurricular activities, we have organized sports: soccer (men & women) and lacrosse (men & women).
+Here are some activities our students participate in include: ping pong, biking, horseshoes, hiking, running, golf, volleyball, basketball, kayaking, exercising at the gym.
 Students also get together with other students and explore their talents in painting, singing, crafts, musical instruments, etc.

 15. Besides classes, what other requirements do I have to fulfill?